Keyboard shortcuts

 perf report

-# With Instruments (macOS)
+# Instruments (macOS)

 cargo instruments --release -t "CPU Profiler"